 Finding the correct glassware for each beverage — a pilsner glass or a wine glass that was small enough not to overwhelm the bites — took a little extra legwork to locate.
 Kira did a great job running down petite versions of iconic drinkware shapes.

-The pairings, shot up close against a dark backdrop, bring out the unique flavor notes in each aged cheese.
+The pairings shot up close against a dark backdrop, bringing out the unique flavor notes in each aged cheese.
 Pair a 2015 Extra Sharp Cheddar with honey ham and a chocolate stout to savor the citrus, black tea, and dark cherry undertones in this vintage cheese, or try a 2015 extra sharp cheddar with pepperoncini and apple cider and embrace the cheese’s peppery finish.